SolaceDev/solace-dev-codelabs/markdown/create-api-products-using-scs-and-ep/create-api-products-using-scs-and-ep.md

 ![](img/ep-eapi-product-8.png)

-Positive
+> aside positive
-: Do check the __Host Website__ option to ensure that the hosted URL is publicly available.
+> Do check the __Host Website__ option to ensure that the hosted URL is publicly available.

 With this, the Event API Product named __HVAC Controller__ is ready and published for access on public URLs.